thanpolas/entity/README.md

 ### entity.extend()

-The `extend()` method is the basic tool of extending, it accepts a constructor.
+The `extend()` method is the basic tool for extending, it accepts a constructor.

 ```js
 var entity = require('entity');